 Furthermore, paper is based on wood, a natural and renewable material meaning a well-managed forest which is used and replanted absorbs more carbon dioxide than a mature forest which contains older trees.
 In fact, paper is one of the few truly sustainable products.

 Therefore it’s fair to conclude that both paper and online media can be delivered in a sustainable way if carefully selected and managed.
-We do this with our Aceni applications to help deliver multi-channel communications to consumers and employees in a way that considers the environment but also ensures consumers gain access to their communications through channels of their choice.
+We do this with our Aceni solutions to help deliver multi-channel communications to customers and employees in a way that considers the environment but also ensures access to communications through channels of choice.< Back to articles